Donations and Acquisitions

 • Specialist horticultural works, including those on garden history, garden plants and landscape design

-Fellows are welcome to recommend works for purchase by the Library and a list of titles for consideration is maintained.
-Please complete and return a Book Suggestion Form to recommend an item for purchase.
+Members are welcome to recommend works for purchase by the Library and a list of titles for consideration or to fill gaps in holdings is maintained.

 Scope and Purpose of the Archive

-The Linnean Society Archives house the records pertaining to the history of the Society, its fellows, as well as related areas of study in natural history, thus documenting the Society’s administrative, professional, scientific, and public engagement endeavours.
-The archive collection comprises manuscripts, correspondence, notebooks & diaries, photographs and artwork.
+The Linnean Society Archives house the records pertaining to the history of the Society and its Members, as well as related areas of study in natural history, thus documenting the Society’s administrative, professional, scientific and public engagement endeavours.
+The archive collection comprises manuscripts, correspondence, notebooks and diaries, photographs and artwork.
 The majority of the collection dates to the late 18th and 19th centuries, but the oldest item dates back to 1695.
-The archive material relates to and complements the other collections held by the Society, namely the Library collections and specimens.
+The archive material relates to and complements the other collections held by the Society.

-The Linnean Society also owns the archives of other organisations, closely related to it, such as the Linnean Club, the Zoological Club, the Society for Promoting Natural History, the Botanical Society of London Minutes from 1844-1851 and H.M.
-Treasury Committee on Botanical Work of 1900-1901.
+The Linnean Society also owns the archives of other closely-related organisations, such as the Linnean Club, the Zoological Club, the Society for Promoting Natural History, the Botanical Society of London, the Percy Sladen Memorial Fund and various nature conservation organisations (e.g., WWF, IUCN).

-The Society has adopted the National Archives Standard for Record Repositories as basis of its Collection Policy.
+The Society follows the National Archives Standard for Record Repositories as the basis of its archives collection policy.

 Methods of Acquisition

-The majority of the archives held by the Linnean Society come from two main sources: either as gifts/donations/ bequests from Fellows, or from the records management process whereby current and semi-current records of importance are kept for posterity and therefore become archives.
-The Society also purchases items to add to its collection.
+The majority of the archives held by the Linnean Society come from three main sources: as donations and bequests from Members; from the records management process whereby Society records identified for permanent preservation in the Retention Schedule are kept for posterity and therefore become archives; and occasionally, through purchases made by the Society.

 Acquisition Criteria